 The term is called Dual Diagnosis or Co-occurring Disorders.
-This means the individual has a combination of mental disorders (such as depression, anxiety, trauma, etc.) and addiction (to drugs or alcohol.)
+This means the individual has a combination of mental disorders (such as PTSD, depression, anxiety, trauma, etc.) and addiction (to drugs or alcohol.)

 Key to Lasting Recovery: Treat Addiction and the Mental Health Disorder

-According to SAMSA (Substance Abuse and Mental Heath Services Administration), regarding co-occurring disorders: “An important key to a successful recovery is treating both the mental heath disorder and the drug addiction at the same time.
+According to SAMSA (Substance Abuse and Mental Heath Services Administration), regarding co-occurring disorders: “An important key to a successful recovery is treating both the mental health disorder and the drug addiction at the same time.

 How Often is Dual Diagnosis a Factor in Addiction Treatment?

 According to a 2014 National Survey on Drug Use and Health, 7.9 million people in the U.S. experience both a mental disorder and substance use disorder simultaneously.
 More than half of those people—4.1 million to be exact—are men.

 Because many combinations of dual diagnosis can occur, the symptoms can vary widely.
 Addiction treatment centers use alcohol and drug screening tools to help identify people at risk for drug and alcohol abuse.